hanami/model/README.md

 ### Entities

-An object that is defined by its identity.
+A model domain object that is defined by its identity.
 See "Domain Driven Design" by Eric Evans.

 An entity is the core of an application, where the part of the domain logic is implemented.